lithafnium/flappy-birdAI/README.md

 # flappy-birdAI

-Flappy bird neural network genetic algorithm
+A Flappy bird basic AI that uses a simple neural network and genetic algorithm that improves over time.